Remember the two Cardinal Rules for the exam

 Some identifications of works on the study guide by artist, title, style/period/movement, and date (within 10 years either way).

 Some terms, in which I will give you a definition and you will need to give me the associated term (example Q: “Term describing the posture of the human body standing at rest, with all the weight on one foot.”
 A: contrapposto)

-Some unknowns, in which I will show you a work we have not seen in class and you will need to identify the style/period/movement/artist as specifically as possible (e.g. “Mannerism,” “sublime landscape,” “Symbolism, probably Gauguin”) and describe the qualities of the work that led you to that identification.
+Some unknowns, in which I will show you a work we have not seen in class and you will need to identify the style/period/movement/artist as specifically as possible (e.g. “Mannerism,” “sublime landscape,” “Symbolism, probably Gauguin”) and describe the characteristics of the work that led you to that identification.

 Some half-page slide essays, in which I will show you a single work from the study-guide that you will need to identify and then analyze in relation to a leading question (for example, I may show you Bernini’s Ecstasy of St Teresa and ask you to discuss the work in relation to the Catholic Counter-Reformation).